epfml/disco/docs/TASK.md

 }
 ```

-If your task requires a preprocessing function to be applied to the data before training, you can specifiy it in the `preprocessingFunctions` field of the `trainingInformation` parameter in the task object.
+If your task requires a preprocessing function to be applied to the data before training, you can specify it in the `preprocessingFunctions` field of the `trainingInformation` parameter in the task object.
 In order to add custom preprocessing function, either extend the `Preprocessing` type and define your preprocessing functions in the [preprocessing](../discojs/discojs-core/src/dataset/data/preprocessing.ts) file.
 If the preprocessing function is challenging to implement in JS (e.g requires complex audio preprocessing for JS), we recommend implementing in some other language which supports the desired preprocessing (e.g. Python) and feed the preprocessed data to the task.

 #### Rebuild